-One of the only positive things that SaferWeb has going for it is that it’s compatible with activities like BitTorrent and peer-to-peer file sharing.
+One of the few positive things that SaferWeb has going for it is that it’s compatible with activities like BitTorrent and peer-to-peer file sharing.
 In fact, there are servers in Amsterdam that are dedicated solely to this purpose.

 This means that SaferWeb is not going to crack down on you for torrenting while using their VPN.
 The bad news is that anything you try to download or share will take quite a bit of time.

 Speed Test Results with SaferWeb VPN

-While no one expects the same lightning-fast speeds while using a VPN that they get without one, the best VPN providers won’t interfere too much with your download and upload rates.
+While no one expects the same lightning-fast speeds while using a VPN that they get without one, the best VPN providers (in French: Meilleur VPN) won’t interfere too much with your download and upload rates.